-The networks thus established, together with biometrics, come jointly to define a different social and political ontology: they do away with subdivisions within the territory-population relationship, i.e. the domicile criterion.
-Here, 'territory' represents that supra-space which the international boundary of the Indian nation-state curves out, i.e. a space conceived as a container.
-The 'population' contained within this space does not require further fixation and can be mobile.
-The challenge is now to design an institutional structure which would allow the possibility of being mobile, i.e. a structure that can govern both the domiciled and the migrants.
-It is pertinent to note that the UIDAI document (2010, p.
-4) emphasises the concept of 'portability':
+The network and biometrics together articulate a different social and political ontology: it does away with the sub-divisions within the territory-population relationship, i.e. the domicile criterion.
+Here, the territory represents that supra-space which the international boundary of the Indian nation-state curves out, i.e. space conceived as a container.
+The population contained within this space does not require further fixation and can be mobile6.
+The challenge, as perceived, is to design an institutional structure which would allow the possibility of being mobile, i.e. a structure that can govern both the domiciled and the migrants.
+It is pertinent therefore to note that the UIDAI document (2010, p.4) emphasises the concept of "portability":